albill/albill.github.com/_posts/2006-10-16-buzz-lightyear-astro-blasters.markdown

 ---
+author: admin
+date: '2006-10-16 10:00:30'
 layout: post
+slug: buzz-lightyear-astro-blasters
+status: publish
 title: Buzz Lightyear Astro Blasters
-published: true
-meta:
-  ljID: "2249"
-tags:
+wordpress_id: '1406'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 R and I went to Disneyland this weekend after we flew down to Los Angeles for a family wedding in San Clemente.
 R took many photos but here is one memorial of our trip... :-)